-That said, sustainability can be seen across many sectors.
+That said, sustainability can be practiced across many sectors.
 There is sustainable fashion — where clothing is made in a way that is kind to the environment and its workers.
-There is sustainable development — where communities in need are given infrastructure etc. in a way that doesn’t erode their natural resources.
+There is sustainable development — where communities in need are given infrastructure in a way that doesn’t erode their natural resources.
 And then there is sustainable tourism.

 Definition of Sustainable Tourism

 Sustainable tourism is a way of traveling and exploring a destination while respecting its culture, environment, and people.
-Common sense says that this is simply the definition of travel — and that the term ‘sustainable’ is unneccesary.
+Common sense says that this is simply the definition of travel — and that the term ‘sustainable’ is unneccessary.
 Unfortunately, most people do not travel this way.

 Many people do travel.
 Now, more than ever, human beings are exploring the world around them.
 However, the average traveler participates in what is called mass tourism.
 This includes cruises, hotel tour packages, and giant beach parties.

-Unlike sustainable tourism, which focuses on being immersed and interacting authentically with local culture, mass tourism is a multi-trillion dollar industry that is primarily focused on generating income.
+Unlike sustainable tourism, which focuses on interacting authentically with local culture, mass tourism is a multi-trillion dollar industry that is primarily focused on generating income.
 Therefore, it does not prioritize local traditions, natural resources, and residents.
 In fact, most of the money generated from mass tourism goes to large transnational companies instead of remaining in the country you visit.